morpho-org/morpho-token/README.md

 # Morpho Token

-This repository contains the latest version of the Morpho protocol’s ERC20 token, designed to enhance functionality, security, and compatibility within the Morpho ecosystem.
-This new version introduces upgradability and onchain delegation features, allowing for greater flexibility and adaptability over time.
-Additionally, it includes a wrapper contract to facilitate a seamless migration from the previous token version, enabling users to transition their assets with minimal friction.
+This repository contains the Morpho protocol’s ERC20 token.
+It is designed to be upgradable and support onchain delegation.
+Additionally, it ships a wrapper contract to simplify the migration of assets from the previous token contract to the new Morpho token contract.

 ## Upgradability

-The Morpho Token leverages the eip-1967 to enable upgrade of the logic.
-This will allow new features to be added in the future.
+The Morpho token complies with the EIP-1967 to support upgradability.

 ## Delegation

-The Morpho Token enables onchain voting power delegation.
-The contract keeps track of all the addresses current voting power, which allows onchain votes thanks to storage proofs (on specific voting contracts).
+The Morpho token supports onchain voting and voting power delegation.

 ## Migration

 ### Wrapper Contract

-The `Wrapper` contract is designed to facilitate the migration of legacy tokens to the new token version at a 1:1 ratio.
-By implementing `depositFor` and `withdrawTo` functions, this contract ensures compliance with `ERC20WrapperBundler` from the [Morpho bundler](https://github.com/morpho-org/morpho-blue-bundlers) contracts, enabling one-click migrations that simplify the transition process.
+The `Wrapper` contract simplifies migration of legacy tokens to the new token version at a one-to-one ratio.
+With the functions `depositFor` and `withdrawTo`, this contract ensures compliance with `ERC20WrapperBundler` from the [Morpho bundler](https://github.com/morpho-org/morpho-blue-bundlers) contracts, enabling one-click migrations..
 The `Wrapper` contract will hold the migrated legacy tokens.

 ### Migration Flow

-N.B.
-The `Wrapper` contract must be deployed before the new token's initialization.
+Note: the `Wrapper` contract must be deployed before the new token's initialization.

-At the token's initialization, 1B tokens will be minted for the `Wrapper` contract, which will initially hold the entire supply.
+During contract intialization, 1 billion tokens will be minted for the `Wrapper` contract, which will initially hold the entire supply.

-Any legacy token holder will then be able to migrate their tokens by calling the `depositFor` function of the `Wrapper` contract (Having previously approved the migration amount to the wrapper).
+Any legacy token holder will then be able to migrate their tokens provided that,the migration amount is the approved for the wrapper.

-Migrated legacy tokens can be recovered thanks to the `withdrawTo`, that allows to revert a migration.
+Migrated legacy tokens may be recovered in order to revert a migration.

-## Usage

 ### Install dependencies